shifa441/Neural_Network_assignment/README.md

 | Actual PNEUMONIA | 29         | 361                 |

 **Interpretation:**
-The model rightly identified 179 NORMAL pictures and 55 NORMAL pictures were incorrectly identified as PNEUMONIA.
+The model rightly categorized 179 NORMAL images, and 55 NORMAL images were wrongly categorized as PNEUMONIA.
 In the PNEUMONIA class, 361 photos were rightly recognized and 29 were wrongly recognized as NORMAL.
-This means that the model is effective in both classes and more effective in identifying the cases of pneumonia.
+It means that the model works effectively in both classes and the results are a little more effective in identifying the cases of pneumonia.

 ---